open5e/open5e/source/monsters/tome-of-beasts/L/liosalfar.rst

-**Disrupting Touch.** *Melee Weapon Attack:* +10 to hit, reach 5 ft., one target. *Hit:* 26 (4d12) radiant damage, and the target must succeed on a DC 15 Wisdom saving throw or become stunned for 1 round.
+**Disrupting Touch.** *Melee Weapon Attack:* +10 to hit, reach 5 ft., one target. *Hit:* 26 (4d12) radiant damage, and the target must succeed on a DC 15 Wisdom saving throw or become :ref:`srd:stunned` for 1 round.